-XIV.
+XV.
 Record Keeping

-A confidential record of any complaint, informal or formal, including any resolution or disciplinary actions, will be filed in the Office of Affirmative Action and retained for seven (7) years, providing there are not recurring incidents, in which case the records will be retained seven years from the last incident.
+A confidential record of any complaint, informal or formal, including any resolution or disciplinary actions, will be filed in the Office of Equal Opportunity and retained for seven (7) years, and for as long as the persons are employed by the University, providing there are no recurring incidents, in which case the records will be retained seven (7) years from the last incident.